 - Is the person able to read more easily and more comfortably?

-**If these quick suggestions do not provide success, then refer to a low vision clinic or vision rehabilitation professional, like Polly Abbott at Second Sense.
+**If these quick suggestions do not provide success, then refer to a low vision clinic or vision rehabilitation professional.